History of the

 In 2010, the American Transmission Company proposed to build an electrical transmission line from the LaCrosse area to the Dane County area; the line through the Town of Winfield was not pursued.

 In 1935, the federal government established the Rural Electrification Administration to bring electricity to rural America.
 We know that the Oakdale Electric Cooperative was incorporated in 1937 to provide affordable electricity.
 According to Oakdale Electric Cooperative’s history, area residents petitioned, educated, and organized residents in order to bring electricity to rural areas.
 Interested residents secured signatures of those wanting electricity and obtained pledges of land for power lines to be located.
 Their history also indicates that area residents helped clear the right of ways and put up the power lines.
+Records indicate the first residence to have an electric lighting system was installed in 1913.
 In 1941, the majority of town residents were receiving power from Oakdale Electric Cooperative.
 The town also made payments to Dairyland Power Cooperative starting in 1955.

 And From This Day Forward…